julianliu17/Dogs-vs-Cats-Classification-CNN/README.md

 4. Evaluated final CNN model with 12500 testing set images, also downloaded from [kaggle](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data)
 5. Modified GUI sourced [from this link](https://data-flair.training/blogs/cats-dogs-classification-deep-learning-project-beginners/) for our model, easy to use and can be used to classify any custom images of dogs or cats

 This was an introductory/personal research project into computer vision and deep learning.
-I learned a ton during this project!
+My goal from this project was to familiarize myself with deep learning and computer vision techniques.
+I learned a ton from this project!
 Any tips for making my model more robust and less expensive are more than welcome.
 This was originally a 2013 kaggle competition hosted by kaggle, with the goal of identifying images of dogs and cats with deep learning.

 ## File Descriptions
 DogsVsCats.ipynb - *Jupyter Notebook with image processing, image augmentation, CNN model and predictions on test set images.*